adambard/learnxinyminutes-docs/hcl.html.markdown

   yaml = yamldecode(file("${path.module}/file-in-current-folder.yaml"))
 }

-// locals block can be defined multiple times, but all variable, resource
+// 'locals' block can be defined multiple times, but all variables, resources
 // and local names should be unique

 locals {